ChrisSeattle/snake-cafe/test_plan.md

 get_menu() called by select_menu, taking in a filename.
     does it exist
-    test if filename not found
     if file found, does it return a properly formatted menu dataset.

 parse_user_input() refactored to return a log.
     Does it exist